fogus/spiel/pyramidenspiel/gorgias/README.markdown

-*Gorgias* is a press-your-luck dice game of philosophical debating for 2 players.
+*Gorgias* is a press-your-luck dice game of philosophical debates for 2 players.

 Preparation
 -----------